AddJam/addjam/_drafts/2015-01-30-gems-that-rock.md

 title: Gems that Rock
 ---

-Recently we've been working on a Rails template (cleverly named the jam jar) to speed up getting started with new Rails projects.
-These are some of the gmems we decided to include in the template, I skipped out the more obvious ones like `rspec` or `factory_girls` but you can have a look at the [full list on github](https://github.com/AddJam/jamjar).
+Over the past year we've started many new rails projects.
+Each time we would experiment with diferent testing frameworks or other handy gems.
+We eventually settled on a stack that we use 90% of the time so it made sense to make a custom Rails template (cleverly named the 'jam jar'...get it?).
+The benefit being we can start a new Rails template customised to our workflow.

-We'll be talking more about the jam jar in a future post.
-It would be really interesting to hear which gems you think we missed or disagree with, we're [@add_jam](https://twitter.com/add_jam) on Twitter.
+The Jam Jar is still really a work in progress as we tweak it but we'll be talking more about the jam jar in a future post.
+It would be really interesting to hear which gems you think we missed or disagree with, we're [@add_jam](https://twitter.com/add_jam) on Twitter and the repository is on our [GitHub](https://github.com/AddJam/jamjar).

+These are some obivous gems that are well known and well established but what about the lesser known gems?
+Well we thought it would be worthwhile summarising the ones we decided to include in the template and what we use them for.

 ##Annotate